Michael Hill (tennis): College

-Hill played three years at University of California-Berkeley from 1994–96 and earned All-American honors in singles in 1995-96; he studied business and economics.
+Hill played three years at University of California Berkeley from 1994 to 1996 and earned All-American honors in singles in 1995–96; he studied business and economics.

 Professional career

 In 1995, Hill played in his first pro match at Aptos Challenger where he lost in the first round.
 In 1997 he reached his first quarter final, at the Guadalajara Challenger.

 In 1998 he achieved some singles success in Futures and Challenger play.
-He won the Ireland #1 Futures title, where he defeated Noam Okun, and was also a finalist at USTA #1 Futures, where he lost to Ronald Agenor.
-He also made a Semi Final at USTA #2 Futures.
+He won the Ireland #1 Futures title, where he defeated Noam Okun, and was also a finalist at USTA #1 Futures, where he lost to Ronald Agénor.
+He also made a Semi-final at USTA #2 Futures.
 In August, Hill won his first Challenger title in Tijuana (d.
 Hernandez) without dropping a set.
 He also reached quarter finals in San Antonio and Las Vegas Challengers.
 In doubles, won Challenger titles in Denver with Weiner, and Tijuana with Humphries.
 He also reached three consecutive finals in October in Dallas, San Antonio and San Diego, all with Humphries.

 In 1999, Hill captured his second Challenger singles title in Aptos (d.
 Levy) and reached the quarterfinals of the Surbiton Challenger.
 Most of his success was in doubles; he won four Challenger titles, with back-to-back titles in Cherbourg and Magdeburg (with Painter) and in the second half of year, won in Aptos (with Humphries) and Hong Kong (with Godwin).
 In his second career ATP outing in Tokyo, advanced to semi finals with Humphries.
-In July, he reached the semi finals in Newport (with Godwin) and made quarterfinals in four other ATP tournaments.
+In July, he reached the semi-finals in Newport (with Godwin) and made quarterfinals in four other ATP tournaments.

 In 2000 he captured his first ATP doubles title in Brighton and also reached final in Tokyo with American Jeff Tarango, whom he'd have more success with the following year.
 He played in eight singles tournaments with his best result coming at Kyoto Challenger in March when he advanced to semi finals, along with a quarter final's appearance at the Hamilton Challenger.
 He made his Grand Slam singles debut at Australian Open, where he defeated Bernd Karbacher in straight sets in the first round.
-In the second round, he lost to Sébastien Grosjean 4–6, 6–1, 7-6(3), 6–0.
+In the second round, he lost to Sébastien Grosjean 4–6, 6–1, 7–6(3), 6–0.